nodyyu89/markov-logic-network-smoker-scenario/README.md

 A simple python script makes use of Pracmln for social modeling and link prediction in complex network

 To start:
 please pip install pracmln first before running the main.py

+Pracmln is a time and memory consuming package, so it is recommended to run it in a server